Director of Athletics

 - In collaboration with Alumni Relations, assist with the coordination of the annual Alumni Awards Banquet.

-- Produce internal and NCAA reports about athletic recruiting, student/athlete retention and ethnicity, NCAA Sports Sponsorship and Demographics (August), Department of Education Equity in Athletics (October), the NCAA Financial Report (January), and other required reports.
+- Produce internal and NCAA reports about athletic recruiting, student/athlete retention and ethnicity, NCAA Sports Sponsorship and Demographics (August), Department of Education Equity in Athletics (October) and the NCAA Financial report (January) and other required reports.

 Experience & Qualifications

-- A master’s degree is required with a minimum of 5 years of direct experience with Athletic Director responsibilities in a collegiate setting.
+- A bachelor’s degree is required with a minimum of 5 years of direct experience with Athletic Director responsibilities in a collegiate setting.